-Water is Life
+Water Is Life

-Since 2000, PFP has matched 10,000 liter water tanks to over 300 homes, and the Kenyan women themselves have contributed over 300 tanks in the last 17 years.
+Since 2000, Path From Poverty has matched 10,000 liter water tanks to over 300 homes, and the Kenyan women themselves have contributed over 300 tanks in the last 17 years.
 In partnership with the women and their families in the Ukambani region of Kenya, PFP has been able to impact over 8,000 people.
 Access to clean water truly is the first step to new life on the path from poverty.